avantrec/soco-cli/README.md

 It's possible to play local audio files in **MP3, M4A, MP4, FLAC, OGG, and WAV** formats directly on your Sonos speakers using the `play_file` (or `play_local_file`) action.

-SoCo-CLI establishes a temporary local HTTP server from which the specified audio file can be streamed, and then instructs the speaker to play it.
+SoCo-CLI establishes a temporary internal HTTP server from which the specified audio file can be streamed, and then instructs the speaker to play it.
 The action will terminate once playback stops.
 Example:

 `sonos Lounge play_file mozart.mp3`

-The host running SoCo-CLI must remain switched on and connected to the network during playback.
-The HTTP server is only active for the duration of the `play_file` action, and will only serve the specified audio file.
+The host running SoCo-CLI must remain switched on and connected to the network during playback, in order to serve the file to the speaker.
+The internal HTTP server is active only for the duration of the `play_file` action.
+It will only serve the specified audio file, and only to the specified speaker.

 ## Complete List of Available Actions